darkblue-b/scipy_proceedings/papers/dav_clark/clark_etal.rst

 advanced programming and administration skills.

-Several years into the project, funding was established via a grant from the Australian government to build documentation on applications in the Overview and Quickstart formats to professional graphic design standards.
-A single page for every application, (Overview) and a second page with step-by-step instructions for a capable reader but no previous exposure to the software (Quickstart).
-Each of these two pages is then translated into various spoken languages, primarily by volunteers.
-Much later, a graph of "percentage complete" for each human language group was added, which essentially makes translation into a sort of competition.
-This has proved very successful.
+Several years into the project, funding was established via a grant from the Australian government to build application documentation in a common one-page format, meeting professional graphic design criteria.
+One, single page for each and every application, (Overview) and a second page with step-by-step introductory instructions (Quickstart), aimed at a capable reader but assuming no previous exposure to the software.
+Each one of these two pages is then translated into various spoken languages, primarily by volunteers.

+Much later, a graph of "percentage complete" for each human language group was added, which essentially makes translation into a sort of a competition.
+This has proved successful.
 Note that the initial effort to build standardized documentation required paid professionals.
-It seems unlikely that the documentation would have been successful if only ad-hoc volunteer efforts were used.
+It seems unlikely that the documentation would have been successful based only on ad-hoc volunteer efforts.

 The Open Source Geospatial Foundation (OSGeo) the hub for a variety of projects to interoperate, and potentially share with each other / synergy.
 OSGeo raises awareness of other projects.